Allanware/allanware.github.io/content/posts/new_directions/index.md

 ## Visual Arrangements of Bar Charts Influence Comparisons in Viewer Takeaways (2022)
 - Cindy Xiong, Vidya Setlur, Benjamin Bach, Kylie Lin, Eunyee Koh, and Steven Franconeri

+## What Does the Chart Say?
+Grouping Cues Guide Viewer Comparisons and Conclusions in Bar Charts (2023)

 ## Where's My Data?
 Evaluating Visualizations with Missing Data (2019)

 ## Measuring and Modeling the Feature Detection Threshold Functions of Colormaps (2019)